 “We will build on the work that HSE started with the list of asbestos training providers.
 Initially, I see the role of UKATA being to undertake a thorough audit of all members and raise the profile of the association to key stakeholders.
 Ultimately, this association will provide the benchmark of standards that asbestos training providers will have to achieve and maintain…I want to include competent training providers in these areas into the association as early as possible so that the whole issue of sub-standard asbestos training is tackled.”

-The introduction of the certificate generator has been a significant milestone in UKATA’s development.
+The introduction of the certificate generator in 2012 was a significant milestone in UKATA’s development.
 It is now possible to maintain accurate records of individuals carrying out UKATA training, statistics which until now have been impossible to calculate.
 Year on year UKATA is able to prove increased success in raising the awareness for asbestos training by monitoring the level of courses attended.
 These are statistics which were simply not available before UKATA!

 The certificate generator has of course brought much needed income into the Association allowing growth and development to move at a phenomenal rate.
 As a direct result of this UKATA was able to achieve a ‘first’ by attending the prestigious Safety & Health Expo in 2014.
 Although not directly quantifiable we believe that this in some way has had an indirect influence on our increased membership and training courses carried out.

-UKATA will once again be attending the Safety & Health Expo 2017 where it is expected to attract a record number of Corporate, Associate and Affiliate members.
+UKATA will continue to have a presence at events such as the Safety & Health Expo and the Contamination Expo where it is expected to attract a record number of attendees year on year.

 Professional members have openly admitted that it has been much more difficult to gain UKATA registration than they ever anticipated.
 Indeed we have many potential members who do not meet the criteria which negates their application at the first stage.

-Throughout the past 8 years, UKATA has established a robust process of verifying the competency of Tutors.
-Members are the foundation of UKATA, with Tutors being the cornerstone.
-Both CPD and competency will promote confidence amongst the wider industry that UKATA training providers are obliged to fulfil such criteria to help maintain their integrity within the field of asbestos training.
+Throughout the past 10 years, UKATA has established a robust process of verifying the competency of Tutors and in 2017 released the Tutor Competency Framework Members are the foundation of UKATA, with Tutors being the cornerstone.
+Both CPD and competency promotes confidence amongst the wider industry that UKATA training providers are obliged to fulfil such criteria to help maintain their integrity within the field of asbestos training.

 “UKATA sets standards in asbestos training and ensures that its members meet those standards.
 Legislation is continually monitored and the Rules of Membership reviewed frequently in order to maintain the recognised UKATA standard of excellence.